REST API

 GET /funnel

-A stateless, ordered per-session conversion funnel over inline steps — nothing is stored server-side; pass the steps you want each time.
+A stateless, ordered per-session conversion funnel over inline steps, with nothing stored server-side; pass the steps you want each time.
 This is the direct mirror of the MCP query_funnel tool.
-Query params: steps (required, repeatable, 2-8 ordered step specs), period (default 7d), window_seconds (default 86400, max 604800).
+Query params: steps (required, repeatable, 2-8 ordered step specs), period (default 7d) or date_from/date_to, window_seconds (default 86400, max 604800).

 Each step is path:<pathname> (e.g. path:/pricing) or event:<name> (e.g. event:signed_up).
 Steps must occur in order within one session, within window_seconds of the first step.